-4.7 Using Federated Cloud Sharing
+4.7 Using Federation Shares

-Federated Cloud Sharing, introduced in ownCloud 7 as Server-to-Server sharing, allows you to mount file shares from remote ownCloud servers, in effect creating your own cloud of ownClouds.
+Federation Sharing allows you to mount file shares from remote ownCloud servers, in effect creating your own cloud of ownClouds.
 You can create direct share links with users on other ownCloud servers.

-4.7.1 Creating a New Federated Cloud Share
+4.7.1 Creating a New Federation Share

-Federated Cloud Sharing is enabled on new or upgraded ownCloud installations by default.
-(See "Configuring Federated Cloud Sharing" in the ownCloud Server Administration Manual.)
-Follow these steps to create a new share:
+Federation sharing is enabled on new or upgraded ownCloud installations by default.
+Follow these steps to create a new share with other ownCloud 9 servers:

-1. Go to your Files page and click the Share icon on the file or directory you want to share.
+- 1. Go to your Files page and click the Share icon on the file or directory you want to share.
 In the sidebar enter the username and URL of the remote user in this form: <username>@<oc-server-url>.
 In this example, that is layla@remote-server/owncloud.
 The form automatically echoes the address that you type and labels it as "remote".

-2. When your local ownCloud server makes a successful connection with the remote ownCloud server you'll see a confirmation.
+Click on the label. - 2.
+When your local ownCloud server makes a successful connection with the remote ownCloud server you'll see a confirmation.
+Your only share option is Can edit.